getgrouplist - get list of groups to which a user belongs

 #include <grp.h>

-int getgrouplist(const char *user
+int getgrouplist(const char *user, gid_t group,

 Feature Test Macro Requirements for glibc (see feature_test_macros(7)):